codefellows/seattle-ops-301d9/class-14/README.md

 Today we'll be exploring Group Policy and how we can use it to enforce Windows system configurations at scale across the organization.

 **Where we're headed**:
-Next class we will be installing WSUS and pushing Windows Updates to our endpoint as our final activity in this Server Administration module.
+Next class we will be preparing to take the 401 Entrance Exam and for Final Projects.

 ## Group Policy